chilicoder/study-wpm-workbook/advanced seminar.md

 User's individual traits is a group name for user features that together de¢ne a user as an individual.Examples are personality factors (e.g. introvert/extravert), cognitive factors, and learning styles.

 *Moreover, several
-experimental studies (which have aimed to evaluate the value of treating users withdifferent individual traits differently) have concluded without ¢nding any signi¢cant differences.
+experimental studies (which have aimed to evaluate the value of treating users with different individual traits differently) have concluded without ¢nding any signi¢cant differences.
 To progress in this area, we either need to learn more about the relation-ships between user traits and possible interface settings, or treat user traits as a blackbox and attempt to model them and adapt to them using non-symbolic technologies (Gilbert and Han, 1999).*

 Usage data
 Environment data